-In his five seasons, McLaughlin's Quakers have been extraordinarily active off the court in support of local, national and international causes.
-In its third year, the "Charge for a Cure" initiative, has raised nearly $10,000, which is in addition to the $6,500 raised for breast cancer awareness and the 400-plus pairs of shoes collected in 2010 for Haitian citizens in need after the nation's devastating earthquake.
+In his six seasons, McLaughlin's Quakers have been extraordinarily active off the court in support of local, national and international causes.
+The "Charge for a Cure" initiative raised nearly $10,000, which is in addition to the $6,500 raised for breast cancer awareness and the 400-plus pairs of shoes collected in 2010 for Haitian citizens in need after the nation's devastating earthquake.
 The Quakers also adopted 13-year-oldEmily Miccarelli, a brain cancer survivor, through the Friends of Jaclyn Foundation for the 2009-10 season.

 McLaughlin’s teams have also had success in the classroom.
 At Holy Family and Penn, every one of his four-year players have graduated.
 McLaughlin’s Holy Family program was rated the best in Division II by the College Bound Student Athletes (CBSA) guide on two occasions.